- Home

 Life is organised around one’s local community.
 So demand for mobility of people has decreased drastically in 30 years.
 Consumption has shrunk in most countries worldwide, especially in those previously referred to as ‘developing’.
 Goods not produced locally are not available for consumption.

-The decarbonised energy resource dicatates the pace of mobility: no clean energy, no mobility.
+The decarbonised energy resource dictates the pace of mobility: no clean energy, no mobility.

 The air industry was rocked to the core in the 2030s, most planes having been recycled into micromobility devices, bikes, trains… or other commonplace consumer products.